JorikJooken/averageSubtreeOrderUnderEdgeAddition/calcMeanSubtreeOrderResults/averageSubtreeOrderUnderEdgeAddition/README.md

 100110
 ```
 ### computeAverageSubtreeOrder.cpp
-This program reads a list of graphs in graph6 format and for each graph, it will output this graph (first line) together with the sum of the orders of the subtrees (second line) and the number of subtrees (third line)
+This program reads a list of graphs in graph6 format and for each graph, it will output this graph (first line) together with the sum of the orders of the subtrees (second line) and the number of subtrees (third line).

 Invoking the command
 ```bash